-The Plaza of Heroines is a mosaic of bricks and granite pavers that forms the impressive entryway to Carrie Chapman Catt Hall, the building that anchors the northern edge of Iowa State University’s central campus.
-Artists, daughters, educators, friends, homemakers, mothers, nurses, politicians, professionals, scientists, suffragists, wives and more are recognized in this place of honor.
+The Plaza of Heroines is a mosaic of bricks and granite pavers that forms the entryway to Carrie Chapman Catt Hall, the building that anchors the northern edge of Iowa State University’s central campus.
+Artists, educators, friends, homemakers, nurses, politicians, professionals, scientists, suffragists, daughters, mothers, wives and more are recognized in this place of honor.

 You may recognize an individual or a group, such as a women’s organization or a sorority.
 Donors and heroines do not need to be affiliated with Iowa State, and heroines may be living or deceased.